 Mailing list for the Welsh Network of Modernist Studies (WNoMS), an umbrella organisation which brings together scholars working on modernism in Wales to facilitate better #communication and collaboration.
 The list circulates information about upcoming modernism events in Wales as well as circulating call for papers for conferences, books and #journals.

 One day conference on Screen Aesthetics at University of Wolverhampton

-The Writing PAD network is led by Goldsmiths, University of London and now works with over 100 institutions worldwide.
-The project has been set up to support those students on art and design courses who are often highly adept in the visual domain but less expert in writing.
-The project seeks to disseminate good practice and as such will work with institutions across the art and design sector.
+The Writing-PAD network is led by Goldsmiths, University of London and now works with over 100 institutions worldwide.
+The network has been set up to support those students on art and design courses who are often highly adept in the visual domain but less expert in writing.
+The network seeks to disseminate good practice and as such will work with institutions across the art and design sector.